dequelabs/Deque-University-for-iOS/README.md

 Attest for iOS is very flexible and is built to fit into a multitude of workflows.
 Each example in Deque University has rules in Attest that will help you debug and build the most Accessible behaviors.

+## New Feature - Share Screenshots with XML!

+By utilizing our service you get access to powerful Accessibility Debugging tools.

+- Easily Grab screenshots of your application.
+- Screenshots include accessibility hierarchy information.
+- Accessibility Focusable Elements are highlighted as you explore the screenshot.
+- Saving screenshots is as easy as exporting andd saving the html file!

+Try it out!
+Open one [of our captured screenshots](https://cdn.rawgit.com/dequelabs/Deque-University-for-iOS/708e1896/screenshots/screenshot.html) from our application and poke around it with your browsers devtools!

 ## View Results in Browser

 Attach a simple service to your application and view accessibility analysis results in Browser by visiting http://localhost:48485/report/analyze.html.